 Botox injections work by weakening or paralyzing certain muscles or by blocking certain nerves.
 The effects last about 3 to 12 months, depending on what you are treating.
 The most common side effects are pain, swelling, or bruising at the injection site.
 You could also have flu-like symptoms, headache, and upset stomach.
 Injections in the face may also cause temporary drooping eyelids.

 Can you get Botulism from Botox?

-An article published by CNN in 2004 suggested that 4 patients fell sick from Botox ,suggesting botulism was the cause.
+An article published by CNN in 2004 suggested that 4 patients fell sick from Botox, suggesting botulism was the cause.
 Doctors dealing with the case insisted that there had never been a single case relating Botox to Botulism.
-Scientific journals conducting research suggests that although Botox is poisonous , it is the dose that decides if there would be risk or not.
-There doesn't seem to be enough evidence that there is a link between botulism and botox, because the disease if so rare.
-But there is definitely a risk, and botox should be taken with the knowledge of this.
+Scientific journals conducting research suggests that although Botox is poisonous, it is the dose that decides if there would be risky or not.
+There doesn’t seem to be enough evidence that there is a link between botulism and botox, because the disease if so rare.
+But there is definitely a risk, and Botox should be taken with the knowledge of this.

 The bacteria Clostridium botulinum releases the toxin that causes botulism as part of its natural anaerobic process, meaning it grows in an oxygen-free environment, much like a sealed tin.